Plain English Breakdown

 Nurses Can Prepare Medicines for IV Therapy

-This act allows registered nurses to prepare and mix medicines that need to be given by intravenous therapy, following a doctor's orders.
+This act allows registered nurses to prepare and mix medications needed for intravenous therapy when following a doctor's orders.

 What This Bill Does